MattiKemp/Email-Project/test/Readme.txt

 If you cant change the root password you should be able to make a new database and modify the code in Database.java line 25 where it says "root" and "password".
-If you are having trouble running the program on a mac then try opening the jar file through the command line, for some reason this fixed it.
+If you are having trouble running the program on a mac then try opening the jar file through the command line, for some reason this fixes it.
-Also make sure you arnt on a vpn as this was causing problems with the smtp connection.
+Also make sure you aren't on a vpn as this was causing problems with the smtp connection.

 here is the email to test the program:
 email: testemailtestemail852@gmail.com
 pass: test123%

-to test the check inbox option:
+to test the check inbox option: email yourself on the test email this:
 to: testemailtestemail852@gmail.com
 subject:Book Checked Out
 content Date: 8/3/2018 | Time: 9:48:35 AM